 Pro tip: Aim to eat fruits and/or vegetables with every meal and snack.
 Cook up pulses and other legumes at least a couple times each week.
 Check out 12 delicious ways to eat more beans.

 2. Fish.
 Fish eaters showed slower rates of developing dementia or mild cognitive impairment.
 In one study of older adults, 31% of non-fish eaters suffered such declines, but among those who ate the most baked or broiled fish, only 3.2% developed either dementia or mild cognitive impairment.
 Other studies suggest that the omega-3 fatty acids in fatty fish (EPA + DHA) protect both the heart and the brain.
 DHA is an important component of the brain structure.
 Choose fish that are high in omega-3 fatty acids such as salmon, sardines, tuna and trout.
 Here’s your heart-healthy fish list.
 They also belong on your brain-healthy diet.

 Pro tip: For your brain and your heart, enjoy fish a couple times each week.
-Learn more about safe choices here.
+Learn more about safe seafood choices here.

 3. Nuts, avocados and liquid oils.
 More heart-healthy fats here.
 Diets high in saturated fats appear to harm cognition, whereas eating foods rich in monounsaturated fats might help.

 - Cook with oils instead of butter, margarine and semi-solid fats like coconut oil.

 - Add sliced avocado on a sandwich instead of cheese.

 Here’s your primer on heart-healthy fats What are the Good Fats for Diabetes and Heart Disease? (also good for diabetes).